 All Head Start children are screened for possible learning disabilities.
-Those with suspected disabilities are referred to their physician and RCEB or SELPA as needed.
-Site Supervisors with the assistance of Teaching staff provide classroom observations and child's work samples as needed to document the child's needs Upon receipt of evaluation and diagnosis, a case management will take place to ensure the CSB can accommodate the individual needs of the child in the classroom.
+Those-Children with suspected disabilities are referred to their physician and RCEB or SELPA as needed.
+Site Supervisors with the assistance of the transfer provide classroom observations and child's work samples as needed to document the child's needs.
+Upon receipt of evaluation and diagnosis, a case management will take place to ensure the that CSB can accommodate the individual needs of the child in the classroom.